vectara/vectara-docs/www/docs/learn/semantic-search/hybrid-search.md

 ## Enable Exact and Boolean Text Matching

-The exact and Boolean text matching (similar to similar to a traditional, keyword-based search) is disabled by default and Vectara only uses neural retrieval.
+The exact and Boolean text matching (similar to a traditional, keyword-based search) is disabled by default and Vectara only uses neural retrieval.
 You can enable hybrid search by specifying a value, `lambda`, at query time.
 This value can range from `0` to `1` (inclusive).